dattalab-6-cam/multicamera_keypoints/README.md

     * Output should be `gpu` and `1`

 > [!NOTE]
 > You can check JAX compatibility with various CUDA versions here: https://jax.readthedocs.io/en/latest/changelog.html.
 See the environment file here for details, but you probably want to be specifying specific versions, as the latest version doesn't always work with what we have on O2.
+For example, as of this writing, the CUDA drivers on the O2 GPU's are all 12.4, but the latest JAX version seems to require 12.5.
+(This isn't supported by the release notes, but I tried installing plain ol' jax[cuda12] and got an error about 12.4 vs 12.5 so...idrk.)